• Skip to primary navigation

 Middle Eastern eggplant salad recipes have some differences depending on the country.
 Another popular eggplant salad in Middle Eastern cuisine is Israili eggplant salad.

-Unlike our Turkish Eggplant Salad, eggplants are usually fried in the Israili version and combined with fried bell peppers.
+Unlike the eggplant salad in Turkish cuisine, eggplants are usually fried in the Israili version and combined with fried bell peppers.
 The fried vegetables are combined with a tomato sauce and cooked for the second time.

 This naturally brings more calories but as tasty as the Turkish version.
 Both eggplant salad recipes can be served cold and are always a hit as a dip.
 And leftovers taste even better.